teguholica/PSKeyword/README.md

+Require
+- Execute `npm install`

-How to Start
+How to Run

-- npm install
-- npm start
+- Execute `npm start`

-How to build (MacOS and Windows)
+How to Build

-Install this package first
-- npm install electron-packager -g

-Then Run this command
-- electron-packager .
-"PSKeyword" --platform=darwin,win32 --arch=x64

-*Note: For MacOS, you must install wine.
+- For MacOS, you must install wine.
 You can install it via homebrew
+- Execute `npm build`